Capacity-Building Programs Under the Dominican Republic-Central America-United States Free Trade Agreement (CAFTA-DR)

 Most of the household garbage from small communities is simply dumped at small, unmanaged sites over a ravine or embankment which litters the countryside and waterways.
 The region does not have much experience in the construction and operation of sanitary landfills or the expertise for the regulatory institutions to inspect and monitor the construction and operation of such facilities.

 To help address this issue, EPA developed solid waste management manuals and a workshop on The Construction and Management of Sanitary Landfills, with the goal of increasing the technical capacity at the national and sub-national level on landfill management.
-The target audience for the training is landfill managers and environment/public health/municipal authorities in CAFTA-DR countries.
+The target audience for the training was landfill managers and environment/public health/municipal authorities in CAFTA-DR countries.

-A key outcome of this technical exchange was an increased technical knowledge on sanitary landfill design, construction, operation and inspection protocols, including the safe closure of existing open dumps
+A key outcome of this technical exchange was an increased technical knowledge on sanitary landfill design, construction, operation, and inspection protocols, including the safe closure of existing open dumps.

 Due to COVID-19, the SWM workshop (originally planned to be conducted face-to-face) was redesigned into a virtual technical training consisting of the following modules: